 Self-confidence is not a form of pride or narcissism.
 It isn’t the belief that you are better than anyone else, and it is totally possible to be confident in yourself and to also be a humble and gracious person.
 When you are confident in yourself, you acknowledge that you can do something.
-You know that you can achieve your goal, can be trusted and you are the right woman or man for the job.
-You know, because you know you.
-You’ve got this.
+You know that you can achieve your goal and can be trusted.
+You know that you are the woman or man for the job.

 How to Build Confidence

 Building confidence in yourself takes time, but it starts with the recognition that you have positive things going for yourself, and that you can achieve what you set out to accomplish.